 Vitamin D is known as a fat-soluble vitamin that can work as a pro-hormone and affect hormone balance as well as body’s immune regulation.
 Most of the natural foods are poor vitamin D sources and there are only a few vitamin D-rich foods for you to choose from.
 If you want to take in vitamin D and prevent vitamin D deficiency, read this article to discover some of the best sources of vitamin D that you can choose from.

-Now, in this article, we want to show you the effects of the vitamin D on human health as well as some of the best sources of vitamin D including sunlight, foods, and supplements.
-So, if you are suffering from the symptoms of this vitamin deficiency or do not get enough this vitamin daily, keep your eyes on this article right now.
+Now, in this article, we want to show you the effects of the vitamin D on human health as well as some of the best natural sources of vitamin D including sunlight, foods, and supplements.
+So, if you are suffering from the symptoms of this vitamin deficiency or do not get enough of this vitamin daily, keep your eyes on this article right now.

 I. Vitamin D &The Role Of Its In Health

 Vitamin D plays a vital role in absorbing calcium into the bones.
 Vitamin D stimulates the calcium deposition in bones, making your bones stronger and healthier.
 Some of the best benefits of this vitamin that you should know: